gabssnake/observablehq-docs/docs/learn/getting-data.md

 Importing a dataset works just like importing any other cell: copy the import statement using the menu in the left toolbar of the cell you're looking to import, and paste it into your notebook as shown below.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
-    <video src="./assets/copy-import-data.mov" alt="Screen capture showing how to copy import code for a dataset, so that data can be imported into another notebook." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+    <video src="./assets/copy-import-data.mov" alt="Screen capture showing how to copy import code for a dataset, so that data can be imported into another notebook." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 ## File attachments